Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Introduction

 In summary, our key contributions are:

-\begin{itemize} \item An initial real-world exploration of social dynamics and phenomena in IMRSP, revealing key benefits and challenges of this novel form of play. \item A comparative analysis of online reviews versus onsite gameplay experiences, highlighting the friction of social acceptability between idealized visions and practical reality. \item Design suggestions and a research agenda for future IMRSP development derived from our exploratory work. \item MOFA: An open-source spontaneous collocated multiplayer MR game framework to enable further research exploration for IMRSP. \end{itemize}
+\begin{itemize} \item An initial real-world exploration of social dynamics and phenomena in IMRSP, revealing key benefits and challenges of this novel form of play; \item A comparative analysis of online reviews versus on-site gameplay experiences, highlighting the friction of social acceptability between idealized visions and practical reality; \item Design recommendations and a research agenda for future IMRSP development derived from our exploratory work; \item An open-source framework MOFA for spontaneous co-located multiplayer MR gameplay that facilitates further IMRSP research. \end{itemize}